ubc-library-rc/dri-needs-assessment/index.md

 ## Key Findings & Recommendations

-**Finding 1**: Respondents reported wanting training and support but not knowing they were available;
+**Finding 1**:  For every element of DRI investigated, training and support were sought across multiple portfolios and departments, as well as outside of UBC;

-**Recommendation 1**: Coordinate and strategize communications across portfolios and departments to ensure that researchers are able to easily find and access services;
+**Recommendation 1**: Coordinate services with portfolios and departments that offer similar services to maximize efforts and reduce duplication;

-**Finding 2**:  For every element of DRI investigated, training and support were sought across multiple portfolios and departments, as well as outside of UBC;
+**Finding 2**: Respondents overwhelmingly reported wanting training and support but not knowing they were available;

-**Recommendation 2**: Coordinate services with portfolios and departments that offer similar services to maximize efforts and reduce duplication;
+**Recommendation 2**: Coordinate and strategize communications across portfolios and departments to ensure that researchers are able to easily find and access services;

 **Finding 3**: Participants in focus groups noted that finding the right service is challenging;